ITV’s Julie Etchingham launches CAFOD ethical Christmas

 Julie met Hussein, 11, Mostafa, 10 and Amar, 6, who have been in Lebanon for four years and have just started going to school for the first time thanks to support from Caritas.

-They are now attending a school run by Sisters in Qartaba where the number of pupils has swelled from 60 before the Syrian conflict, to 290 today.
+They are now attending a school in Mount Lebanon by where the number of pupils has swelled from 60 before the Syrian conflict, to 290 today.

 Caritas are paying for pupils’ uniforms, school bags, stationery, their transport to school and are making sure they get places in school in the first instance, so they can start the vital process of learning.